John Linnell (cabinet maker): Patrons

-One of John Linnell's first jobs as a designer in his father's firm was for a suite of furniture for Charles Somerset, 4th Duke of Beaufort' Chinese Bedroom at Badminton House.
+One of John Linnell's first jobs as a designer in his father's firm was for a suite of furniture for Charles Somerset, 4th Duke of Beaufort's Chinese Bedroom at Badminton House.

 John Linnell was also commissioned by Nathaniel Curzon, 1st Baron Scarsdale at Kedleston Hall, Derbyshire.
 Linnell delivered furniture from c.
 1760.

 Another important patron was the banker Robert Child.
 Osterley Park House, Middlesex remains very much as it did in the eighteenth century, when John Linnell supplied furniture for the Childs.
 Robert Adam was the architect there.

 Hugh Percy, 1st Duke of Northumberland and his wife Elizabeth Percy, Duchess of Northumberland were also among Linnell's patrons, and several armchairs attributed to Linnell can be seen at Alnwick Castle, one of their residences in the eighteenth century.

 Design for the State Coach of George III

 John Linnell submitted designs for the State Coach of George III.
 Several designs were submitted for this important commission.
 It is thought that the architect Robert Adam also submitted designs.
 It was the King's architect William Chambers, who produced the final design.